-Discussion: At the November 8, 2018 PC meeting, the PC supported a staff recommendation to eliminate phased review for short plats and subdivisions, noting that a citywide IDP process would allow for a more predictable and consistent tree plan review.
-The MBAKS-FHNA group does not have a consensus opinion on requiring IDPs.
+Discussion: A Citywide IDP process (essentially not allowing phased review) would allow for a more predictable and consistent process for tree plan review.
+At the November 8, 2018 PC meeting, the PC supported a staff recommendation to eliminate phased review for short plats and subdivisions, noting that a citywide IDP process would allow for a more predictable and consistent tree plan review.
+The FHNA/MBAKS groups do not have a consensus opinion on requiring IDPs.

-Result: Require IDP city-wide (already required in HPO).
+Result: Require IDP City-wide (already required in HPO).